 Note: I’m writing these instructions using a PC because I’m mostly a PC guy.
-But if someone writes these foundational instructions for Mac, I’m happy to include them.
+But a DCR Reader also sent-in Mac instructions after the fact, which I’ve included concurrently down below.

 1A) Karoo 1 Units: You need a micro-USB cable, specifically one that supports data.
 Most support data, but not all.
 If you happen to have had a Garmin bike computer prior, it’ll actually say ‘GARMIN’ on the cable, and that’s a way to know 100% it supports data.
 There isn’t any great way of knowing if your cable is a data one, or charge-only.
 If it’s charge-only, then the computer will only charge it, but can’t access data.

 1B) Karoo 2 Units: You’ll need a USB-C cable, which, is what came with your Karoo 2.
 That’s a great cable to use.
 If you have a computer with only USB-C ports though, you’ll by now have noticed the Karoo 2 cable only has USB-C at one end.
 Thus, you’ll either need a USB-C to USB-C cable, or a USB-C dongle.
 Likely though, if you’ve got a computer with only USB-C ports, you’ve probably already bought a USB-C dongle a long time ago.